Chapter 7 – Faculty Grievances

 7-C (5) Burden of Persuasion

-In grievance cases, the burden of persuading the Hearing Board that the actions or inactions of the University were not proper rests upon the grievant, and shall be satisfied only by a clear, persuasive preponderance of the evidence in the record considered as a whole.
+In grievance cases, the burden of persuading the Hearing Board that the actions or inactions of the University were not proper rests upon the grievant, and shall be satisfied only by clear and convincing evidence, except in cases where government regulations, such as those under Title VII and Title IX require the standard of the preponderance of the evidence.

 7-D Decision of the Grievance Panel